 - Gold is back to a slight oversold and is holding important support, however, it is forming a bit of a downtrend from recent highs.

-- With the "trade deal" done, the "safety trade" may be off the table for a while.
-We are going to move up our stops to protect profits.
+- With the "QE4" back in play, the "safety trade" may be off the table for a while.
+We are moved our stops up and took half our position out of the portfolio last week.

 - Short-Term Positioning: Neutral

-- Last week: Hold positions
+- Last week: Sold 1/2 position

-- o This week: Hold positions
+- This week: Hold remaining position.

-- Stop-loss for whole position move up to \$137.50
+- Stop-loss for whole position moved up to \$137.50

 - Long-Term Positioning: Neutral